 As our population ages, the most vulnerable among us have experienced increased occurrences of victimization, abuse and neglect.
 The statistics on elder abuse are alarming.
 Because of varying definitions of abuse, estimates of the number of elder abuse victims in the United States vary from 1 to 6 million.
 At the 6 million number, that means a case of elder abuse occurs once every five seconds.

-Elder Abuse in Oregon
+Elder Abuse And Nursing Home Neglect In Oregon

 In Oregon, there are roughly 700,000 elderly residents age 60 and over, and estimates are that nearly 10% of them have been the victim of some sort of elder abuse.